 Communicate with JavaScript

-Melange interoperates very well with JavaScript, and provides a wide array of features to consume foreign JavaScript code.
-To learn about these techniques, we will first go through the language concepts that they build upon, then we will see how types in Melange map to JavaScript runtime types.
+Melange interoperates very well with JavaScript, and provides a wide array of features to communicate with foreign JavaScript code.
+To learn about these techniques (generically known as "bindings"), we will first go through the language concepts that they build upon, then we will see how types in Melange map to JavaScript runtime types.
 Finally, we will provide a variety of use cases with examples to show how to communicate to and from JavaScript.

 Language concepts